SilentCicero/throw-down/README.md

 npm install --save throw-down
 ```

-- Works with yoyo/bel/vanilla DOM elements
+## Features

  - Unopinionated, can be used with any DOM framework
-- Extremely tiny, weighs only `473 bytes` min+gz
-- Helper methods are isolated in separate modules
+ - Build your own helper methods as each are isolated in separate modules
+ - Works well with yoyo/bel/vanilla DOM elements
+ - Uses features available in browsers today instead of inventing new syntax/APIs
-- Allows DOM elements/components to have on load/unload/update hooks
+ - Allows DOM elements/components to have `load`/`unload`/`update` hooks
  - Compatible with vanilla DOM elements and vanilla JS data structures
-- Zero dependencies
+ - Zero dependencies, doesn't require tones of dev dependencies
+ - `.4kb` minified + gzipped, small enough for UI components to include as a dependency

 ## About